microsoft/vscode-docs/release-notes/latest.md

 ![inline-diff-view](images/0_10_0/inline-diff-view.png)

+Previously these options where available in the editor's title bar.

 ## Notable Bug Fixes

 As always we fixed many issues.

-Here are a few of the notable ones from the public bug tracker:
+Here are a few of the notable ones:

-* VS Code is slow with large (~30000) lists of possible suggestions
+* Editor code completion is slow with large completion lists, e.g. 30000 suggestions.